cursey/kanan/README.md

 * Simple scripts can be automatically coalesced to cut down on memory usage.
 * `PatternScanSnapshot.js` automatically disassembles the locations of patterns used by each script for archiving and easier updating when something breaks.
+* Keep kanan running in the background and whenever you close and relaunch mabi kanan will automatically rerun all the scripts.

 ## Known issues
 * Closing the command prompt after patches have been applied has caused crashes